– What kind of harp does Jill play?

 Medieval music: it’s so varied that she can listen to it for hours on end (when no-one else is home).
 On the other hand, there’s so much fantastic traditional music out there!

-– How many languages and dialects does Jill present with her music?
+– How many languages and dialects does Jill sing?

-46 at the present time.
-She had no plans to increase the number, but recently added ancient Finnish and an old dialect of Serbo-Croat to her repertoire.
+48 to date, but only one at a time.
+She had no plans to increase the number, but recently added ancient Finnish, Hungarian, and an old dialect of Serbo-Croat to her repertoire.
 She swears that’s it.

 – Does Jill intend to record any of her Sephardic repertoire?